jathu/sweetercolor/README.md

 # Sweetercolor

-A color extension library for Swift.
+A color extension library for Swift.*

+*It has Photoshop style color blending!

 ## Example